rust-lang/reference/src/type-layout.md

 r[layout.repr.c.enum]
 #### `#[repr(C)]` Field-less Enums

-For [field-less enums], the `C` representation has the size and alignment of the default `enum` size and alignment for the target platform's C ABI.
+For [field-less enums], the `C` representation requires the discriminant values to be representable by the `int` type in the target platform's C ABI.
+Nevertheless, the type of the discriminant is `isize`.
+The size and alignment of the enum then match that of a C enum with the same discriminant values (and without a fixed underlying type).

 > [!NOTE]
 > The enum representation in C is implementation defined, so this is really a "best guess".
 In particular, this may be incorrect when the C code of interest is compiled with certain flags.
+>
+> For maximum portability, it is always preferred to set the size and alignment explicitly using a [primitive representation](#r-layout.repr.primitive.enum) on the Rust side, and a fixed underlying type on the C side.

 > [!WARNING]
 > There are crucial differences between an `enum` in the C language and Rust's [field-less enums] with this representation.
 An `enum` in C is mostly a `typedef` plus some named constants; in other words, an object of an `enum` type can hold any integer value.
 For example, this is often used for bitflags in `C`.
 In contrast, Rust’s [field-less enums] can only legally hold the discriminant values, everything else is [undefined behavior].
 Therefore, using a field-less enum in FFI to model a C `enum` is often wrong.